KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## SLAM in Augmented Reality

-In an Augmented Reality scneario the device has to know its 3D position in the world.
+In an Augmented Reality scenario the device has to know its 3D position in the world.
 It calculates this through the spatial **relationship between itself and multiple keypoints**.<br/>
 The useful information to correctly localize itself in a place is acquired through the device camera.
 SLAM combines the data from the accelerometer and the gyroscope and from other minor sensors allowing to:
    - **Build a map of the environment**;
    - **Localize the device itself within that environment**;